JosePedroDias/roster/README.md

 This is the minimal roster implementation.
 It is volatile and simple.

-The /ping calls create/update browser presence on the roster.
+The `/ping` calls create/update browser presence on the roster.
 A cookie sent by the server defines uniqueid.
 Optional meta argument can be set to define browser client's properties (ex: nickname, avatar, webrtc id, email...)

-The / call returns an array of known clients.
+The `/` call returns an array of known clients.
 Such calls don't update client status (so one can see the roster without taking part of it).

-The /leave call wipes browser from the roster.
+The `/leave` call wipes browser from the roster.

-TODO:
-could automatically delete clients idle for more than x seconds...
+The `/now` call returns the server timestamp, so you can correct different time zone timestamps.

+# compatibility

+Compatibility should be the same as [peerjs](http://peerjs.com/) (beta chrome and firefox releases).

+Additionally firefox now requires one to visit a domain so its cookies get stored (bummer).
+If your firefox client is constantly creating new connections you must visit the domain of the roster first (once per session, FML?!).

 ## server HTTP interface